Upstream#

 server

-the file change whenever there is any modification to servers in the
+The file contents change whenever servers are modified in the

 /config/http/upstreams/ section